biagiom/QuakeSense/README.md

   * a RFM95W low-power, long-range LoRa RF transceiver based on SX1276
     * Datasheet: [http://www.hoperf.com/upload/rf/RFM95_96_97_98W.pdf](http://www.hoperf.com/upload/rf/RFM95_96_97_98W.pdf)

-The gateway elaborates LoRa messages received from sensor nodes and forward their data to Adafruit IO platform using the MQTT protocol.
+The gateway is functionally in charge of receiving packets sent by sensor nodes, parsing the encapsulated values and forwarding them to the Adafruit IO platform via the MQTT protocol.
+The gateway also deals with packets integrity: every time a new packet is received, the gateway computes the checksum and compares it with the one within the received message.
+In case of a mismatch, the packet is dropped and an error message is sent to the Adafruit IO platform.

 #### Adafruit IO

-The Adafruit IO platform is used to collect, process and visualize in real-time environmental data and strong-motion paremeters related to seismic events.
+The Adafruit IO platform is used to collect, process and visualize in real-time environmental data and strong-motion parameters related to seismic events.
-The User Interface (UI) consists of a dashboard which includes some widget represented by graphs and tools to create an interactive and simple view that shows the environmental parameters (temperature, humidity and pressure) and how the time trend of the three components of peak ground acceleration.
+The user interface (UI) consists of a dashboard, which includes some widgets implemented through line graphs, gauges and other blocks to show the value of environmental parameters and the time trend of the three components of peak ground acceleration.

 ### Software components